 Yet here are dads willing to dress up as Elsa so their daughters could be Anna, or those who stay up all night to learn how to soothe the baby so we can rest.

-One of the best qualities of a good father is going above and beyond for his family, not because he has to, but because he knows it helps them.
+One of the best qualities of a good father and husband is going above and beyond for his family, not because he has to, but because he knows it helps them.

 Good dads are considerate of their partners and kids.